ds-civic-data/sd-pdx-sea/White_Paper.md

     ## Multiple R-squared:  0.9271, Adjusted R-squared:  0.9047
     ## F-statistic: 41.35 on 4 and 13 DF,  p-value: 2.842e-07

-When modelling for median and average we found that correcting for counties completely was very important.
-Aditionally, for all of our models interpretations of migration, both agi and n seemed to have a negative correlation with house values.
-Theoretically this may be because people maybe tend to move to cheaper places.
-In dicussions of San Francisco in particular people often talk about how impossible to afford housing it is in the city.
-Perhaps these areas are seeing migration from people who simply cant afford to live in their old homes.
-Alternatively, we may think that people do not like people migrating in, thus demand for housing in areas with more migration drops and so do housing prices.
-These values are also significant at the 99.9 percent level when we model them with respect for median house value which tends to be a better measurement than average.
+When modelling for median and average we found that correcting for counties was very important.
+All of our models interpretations of migration, both agi and n, have a negative correlation with single family residence price.
+From a theoretical perspective this might be caused by peoples tendencies to move to more affordable places.
+In dicussions of San Francisco in particular, is incredibly expensive.
+Perhaps these areas are experiencing outflow migration by people who simply cannot afford to live in their homes.
+Alternatively, it might be that people do not like others to migrate in.
+Thus demand for housing in areas with more migration drops and so do housing prices.
+These values are also significant at the 99.9 percent level when we model them with respect for median housing price, which tends to be a better measurement than average.

 Finally, we attempted to model median housing price changes from year to year (ex: 2009 to 2010) as a function of some of the variables we have discussed.
-Our models were certainly less accurate when running these models but still may be worthwhile to our understanding of housing price changes in the Portland area.
+Our models were certainly less accurate when running these models but may still be worthwhile to our understanding of housing price changes in the Portland area.
 We modelled median housing price change as a function of the natural log of the portion of blue collar workers, the natural log of the proportion of service industry workers and the natural log of either agi or n.
-We also corrected for median house cost and county.
+We also corrected for median house price and county.

 ``` r
 hmod5_sum